Meine Seufzer, meine Tränen, BWV 13

-Meine Seufzer, meine Tränen (My sighs, my tears), BWV 13, is a church cantata by Johann Sebastian Bach.
-He composed it in Leipzig for the second Sunday after Epiphany and first performed it on 20 January 1726.
+Meine Seufzer, meine Tränen, BWV 13, is a church cantata by Johann Sebastian Bach.
+He composed it in Leipzig for the second Sunday after Epiphany and first performed it on 20 January 1726 as part of his third cantata cycle.

+Bach composed the cantata in his third year as Thomaskantor, setting a libretto which Georg Christian Lehms, a court poet in Darmstadt, had already published in 1711.
+Lehms based his text on one idea from the prescribed gospel, Jesus saying: "Mine hour is not yet come".
+The text is divided into two groups of three movements each, both concluded with a chorale.
+The first group features first an aria, then a recitative, the second first a recitative, then an aria.
+The third movement is the second stanza of Johann Heermann's hymn "Zion klagt mit Angst und Schmerzen", the closing chorale is the final stanza of Paul Fleming's "In allen meinen Taten".

+The cantata is scored for four soloists, a four-part choir (SATB) only in the closing chorale, two recorders, oboe da caccia, strings and continuo.

 History and words

-Bach wrote the cantata in his third year in Leipzig for the Second Sunday after Epiphany.
-The prescribed readings for the Sunday were taken from the Epistle to the Romans, we have several gifts, each is unique, as part of the body of Christ (cf also I Corinthians 12), and from the Gospel of John, the Marriage at Cana.
-The text is taken from Georg Christian Lehms' annual of cantatas, published in Darmstadt in 1711.
-The single idea from the gospel is the word of Jesus: "Mine hour is not yet come".
-The text is divided into two parts of three movements each, the first dealing with the distress of someone feeling abandoned, the second with hope for God's help.
+Bach composed the cantata in his third year as Thomaskantor (director of church music) in Leipzig for the Second Sunday after Epiphany.
+The prescribed readings for the Sunday were taken from the Epistle to the Romans, we have several gifts, each is unique, as part of the body of Christ (cf also I Corinthians 12), and from the Gospel of John, the Wedding at Cana.?

+Bach set a text written by Georg Christian Lehms, court poet in Darmstadt, who published it in 1711.
+Bach had set texts by Lehms already when he composed cantatas for the Weimar court from 1714 to 1717.
+In the 1725/26 Christmas season, he had used mostly librettos by Lehms.
+The poet took a single idea from the gospel, Jesus saying: "Mine hour is not yet come".
+The text is divided into two parts of three movements each, the first dealing with the distress of someone feeling abandoned, set as an aria and a recitative, and the second with hope for God's help, a recitative and aria.
 Both parts are closed by a chorale.
-Movement 3 is the second stanza of Johann Heermann's hymn "Zion klagt mit Angst und Schmerzen", the closing chorale is the final stanza of Paul Fleming's "In allen meinen Taten".
-According to Alfred Dürr, it is unlikely that they were performed before and after the service, considering the brevity of the work.
+The third movement is the second stanza of Johann Heermann's hymn "Zion klagt mit Angst und Schmerzen", the closing chorale is the final stanza of Paul Fleming's "In allen meinen Taten".
+The Bach scholar Alfred Dürr wrote in his Die Kantaten von Johann Sebastian Bach that it is unlikely that the work was split in performance before and after the service, considering its brevity.